 If possible, it could be a good choice to pay as much as you can while in school in order to keep your loan balance as low as possible.
 That will result in lower monthly payments when you graduate.
 If you don’t make any interest payments, you may be unpleasantly surprised by higher monthly payments after your grace period.

 Automatic Payment Discount.
 If you elect to sign up for autopay with your Ascent student loan, you’ll receive a 0.25% – 2.00% discount on your interest rate.
 This helps lower your monthly payments and also reduces the overall cost of your student loan.

 1% Cash Back Graduation Reward – When you graduate from your degree program, you may be eligible to receive a cashback reward amounting to 1% of your original principal balance.
 For example, if your original loan amount was $10,000 then you would receive $100 from Ascent.

 Upon graduation, borrowers may be eligible for the Graduated Repayment option.
 The Graduated Repayment option requires monthly payment amounts that start with an amount that is less than a fully-amortizing payment amount that step-up over time such that the loan would be fully paid within the original loan term.

-Ascent Refer A Friend Program: If you want to earn extra money, you can get up to $600 per year by referring friends to Ascent.
+Ascent Refer A Friend Program – If you want to earn extra money, you can get up to $525 for each friend you refer to Ascent.
 For every friend you refer who applies for a loan and is approved, you’ll get $25.
 When the loan is disbursed, you’ll get an additional $500, plus your friend will earn money too!
-You can use that gift card to pay for gas, groceries, or other living expenses, or even save it to pay for books next semester.
+You can use that money to pay for gas, groceries, or other living expenses, or even save it to pay for books next semester.
 Click here to learn more.